-The 14s (Year 10) will be following the revised GCSE Mathematics course, examined by Pearson Edexcel.
+The 14s (Year 10) will be following the GCSE Mathematics course, examined by Pearson Edexcel.
 GCSE has a Foundation tier (grades 1-5) and a Higher tier (grades 4-9); it is expected that most pupils will sit the Higher.
 The course will be assessed by 3 written papers, each of 90 minutes duration.
-The examination will be sat in the summer of 2024.
+The examination will be sat in the summer of 2025.

-The top sets will study for the AQA GCSE Further Mathematics in addition to the Edexcel GCSE Mathematics.
-Entries for the final examination in Further Mathematics are made at the discretion of the School.
+The top sets will study for the AQA Level 2 (GCSE equivalent) Further Mathematics in addition to the Edexcel GCSE Mathematics.
+Entries for the final examination in Further Mathematics are made at the discretion of the school.
 More information about this course can be found on the AQA website.